Amazon-Java-0824/2-Hello-Inputs/README.md

 Remember to test your methods thoroughly to ensure they handle all expected and unexpected inputs gracefully.
 Good luck!

+### Weekend optional exercise: File Encoder and Decoder Console Program

+**Objective:**
+Your task is to create a console-based program that encodes and decodes text files.
+This program will prompt the user to choose whether they want to encode or decode a file and then perform the selected operation.
+You are free to design the encoding and decoding algorithms as you see fit, as long as the encoding process is reversible by your decoding process.

 ### Requirements: